 If Tesla aims to produce a mass-market electric car in three years, it knows it will need to accelerate the rate at which it drives down the cost of producing one.
 A massive, multibillion-dollar factory that unifies the disparate steps in manufacturing lithium-ion batteries is a step toward that.
 Will the economics make sense?
 Like Tesla itself, we'll only find out in time.

 The hot battery maker has a balance sheet problem -- lots of inventory of expensive EV batteries.
 It looks like the adoption curve for electric vehicles is flatter than anyone thought.

 Battery maker A123 was supposed to rev up the electric vehicle revolution.
 When the company went public in September 2009, Wall Street loved it.
-But recently, A123 (AONE) has had a hard time pleasing the Street, missing earnings estimates even though it's producing a good product on schedule.
-Why?
+But recently, A123 (AONE) has had a hard time pleasing the Street, missing earnings estimates even MOREShelley DuBois, writer-reporter - Nov 15, 2010 3:00 AM ET

 Better Place is working with GE to finance purchases of batteries for its switching stations and electric car system.
 But since most EVs come with the batteries built in, the financing won't be a panacea for the pricey new cars.

 The electric vehicle industry's major hurdle these days is the exact same piece of hardware that's supposed to power it.
 Batteries for electric cars can cost up to $10,000 a piece.
 MOREShelley DuBois, writer-reporter - Nov 9, 2010 12:45 PM ET